ndokter/dsmr_parser/README.rst

 Features
 --------

 DSMR Parser supports DSMR versions 2, 3, 4 and 5.
-It has been tested with Python 3.5.
+It has been tested with Python 3.4 and 3.5.

 Examples